Microsoft/azure-docs.pt-pt/articles/hdinsight/hdinsight-component-versioning.md

 ---
 title: Componentes e versões do Apache Hadoop – Azure HDInsight
-description: Conheça os componentes e as versões do Apache Hadoop no HDInsight e os níveis de serviço disponíveis nesta distribuição na nuvem da plataforma de dados do Hortonworks.
+description: Conheça os componentes e as versões do Apache Hadoop no Azure HDInsight.
 keywords: versões do Hadoop, componentes de ecossistema do Hadoop, componentes do Hadoop, como verificar a versão do Hadoop
 author: hrasheed-msft
 ms.author: hrasheed